JonasKVJ/Perform-File-Operations-Ruby/README.md

 ## How to run (very easy if using OSX):
 1) (Recommended, OSX only, High Sierra or later) Install Homebrew
 2) (Recommended, OSX only) Install rbenv, Ruby version manager
-3) Install the desired version of Ruby, ideally with rbenv (it is not good to use the inbuilt Ruby version on OSX)
+3) Install a desired version of Ruby, ideally with rbenv
-   - Ruby 2.5.3 should work if installed correctly
+   - Ruby 2.5.3 will work for sure
 4) Open Terminal or the Windows/Linux equivalent, type `Ruby fileOperations.rb` and follow the instructions